fabacab/awesome-cybersecurity-blueteam/README.md

 ### Policy enforcement

-- [OpenPolicyAgent](https://www.openpolicyagent.org/) - Unified toolset and framework for policy across the cloud native stack.
+- [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) - Unified toolset and framework for policy across the cloud native stack.
 - [Tang](https://github.com/latchset/tang) - Server for binding data to network presence; provides data to clients only when they are on a certain (secured) network.

 ## Honeypots